cassmastern/lers-sandbox/docs/sec_about/whatsinhere.md

 # What's in Here?

-This site contains topics, writing samples, glossaries, cheat sheets, concepets and ideas — designed to remain relevant and useful for my own use and future endeavors, and cover fields I'm interested in, including cloud platforms, CI/CD, accessibility (AODA/WCAG), AI, and computer networking.
+This site contains topics, writing samples, glossaries, cheat sheets, concepets and ideas — designed to remain relevant and useful for my own use and future endeavors, and cover fields I'm interested in, including cloud platforms, CI/CD, accessibility (AODA/WCAG), eHealth, AI, and computer networking.

 Topics are grouped into these sections: